Prince Harry Opens Up About Marriage With Meghan, "Difficult" Royal Life and the Queen's Gift to Archie - E! Online

 But Harry proved to be a good sport by reciting the Fresh Prince theme song by heart, and he even took a pee break in the storied home.

-"The second date, I was starting to think, Wow, this is pretty special,'" he replied.
+"The second date, I was starting to think, Wow, this is pretty special," the Duke of Sussex replied.
 "It wasn't so much where we went, it was just the way that we hit it off with each other, and we were just so comfortable in each other's company."

 "Everything was done back-to-front with us, so actually, we got to spend an enormous amount of time just the two of us, rather than going to friends' houses or out for dinner, where there are other distractions," Harry revealed.
 "There were no distractions, and that was great.
 That was an amazing thing.
 We went from 0 to 60 in the first two months."

-James asked him to describe a typical with Meghan, now that they live in Santa Barbara.
+James asked him to describe a typical day with Meghan and son Archie, now that they live in Santa Barbara.

 "Depending on how the day's been, how busy it's been: Do Archie's tea, give him a bath, read him a book, put him down, go downstairs, Meg might cook a meal, might order a takeaway, go upstairs, sit in bed, turn the TV on, watch some Jeopardy!, maybe watch a little bit of Netflix," Harry shared.

 James asked about fatherhood, and Harry did not mention the fact that Meghan is currently expecting another baby.
-But Harry did gush about son Archie, saying that the boy is "hysterical" and has "the most amazing personality."
+But Harry did gush about Archie, saying that the boy is "hysterical" and has "the most amazing personality.

 The proud papa revealed that his son's first word was "crocodile" and added, "He's already putting three, four words together.
 He's already singing songs."